 WooCommerce Memberships Reports

-In addition to the general WooCommerce reports, Users Insights also provides a set of reports for the WooCommerce Memberships plugin.
+In addition to the general WooCommerce reports, the Users Insights reporting plugin also generates a set of reports for the WooCommerce Memberships plugin.
 If you are using the WooCommerce Memberships plugin to manage a membership site, the Users Insights reports will help you analyze your memberships performance.
 The available reports are:

-- New members – showing the number of new members subscribed in daily, weekly, monthly and yearly periods
+- New members – showing historical data of the number of new members subscribed in daily, weekly, monthly and yearly periods

 - Ended memberships – showing the number of memberships that have expired or have been cancelled over time

 - Number of memberships per plan – a pie chart showing how many memberships each plan has.
 It can be further filtered by the membership status, so for example, you can see only the active memberships

 - Membership statuses – showing how many memberships of each status there are.
 This report can be further filtered by a membership plan, so you can explore the statuses of a selected plan only

 To learn more, visit the WooCommerce Memberships Reports page.

 Users Insights also includes a reports module for the Ultimate Member plugin.
 These reports are dynamically generated based on your form fields settings.
 Users Insights detects the Ultimate Member forms along with their custom fields and provides data visualization for the data that your users have completed based on the field type.
 For example, radio field data is visualized in pie charts, based on the options selected.
 Or numeric field types are displayed in a bar chart, based on the ranges of the data.